Introduction

 Better blood circulation and more oxygen reaching muscles impacts power and speed—especially during high-intensity exercise.
 Improved muscle function has also been reported in the elderly, which can make everyday tasks easier.

-Beetroot juice is low in calories and high in fiber (when consumed with whole root parts).
+This low-calorie drink is high in fiber (when consumed with whole root parts).
 It helps keep you full longer, reduces snacking, and improves your metabolic profile—which aids in weight control.
 However, packaged, bottled, or sweetened juices can add calories—avoid them.

 The fiber and antioxidants found in beetroot can help reduce LDL (bad) in the blood and increase the cardioprotective profile.
 Combined with a regular, balanced diet and exercise, it can be a helpful drink for heart health.